lmebo17/MACS-Coursework/README.md

+MACS
-All of my CS university coursework. @FreeUniversityOfTbili
+All of my CS university coursework
+@FreeUniversityOfTbilisi